 Will I need original documents and ID or will a copy be OK?

-Your mortgage broker and solicitor will need to see your original documents and ID which they will take copies of.
+Both your mortgage broker and your solicitor will need to see your original documents and ID which they will take copies of.

 Other important information you really need to know!

 Stop Gambling – Now is a good time to stop any online gambling as this will appear on your bank statements.
 Lenders are very against any type of gambling and it could stop you from getting a mortgage!

 Get on the electoral roll – Banks and building societies will need proof of where you have lived for the last 3 years.
 The most common way they do this is by finding you on the electoral roll.
 An easy way to tell if you are on the electoral roll is if you have had any poll cards delivered to you at that address.
 If you are unsure, contact your local authority and they can confirm this for you.